Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Imputation and Inference with EHRs

 We implement posterior computation for both marginal and joint profiling.
-The MCMC algorithms efficiently achieve convergence with Gibbs samplers.
-We run the MCMC chains long enough to obtain 100 multiply imputed datasets and 500 replicated datasets to check imputation plausibility, i.e., the model capability to predict observed outcomes.
+The MCMC algorithms efficiently achieve convergence with Gibbs samplers as diagnosed by trace-plots of the posterior samples, where 15000 iterations under marginal profiling and 5000 iterations under joint profiling take $\sim$5 hours to finish each with R codes run on a standard laptop (3.5 GHz Dual-Core Intel Core i7, 16 GB Memory), and the computational speed can be substantively improved with R--C++ interface and parallel computing resources.
+We run the MCMC chains long enough to obtain 100 multiply imputed datasets and 500 replicated datasets to check if imputation is able to predict observed outcomes.
 For classification, we follow~\cite{goodman07} with a hard partitioning and keep one random assignment based on a random draw from the component-specific probabilities across iterations.
 Our analysis shows that the results are not sensitive to the classification rules.